 Half-way through a sentence, the ADHD person will butt into the conversation with a sentence that is along the lines of, “It was really cold that Thursday!”

 The other people in the conversation are thinking, “What on earth does this have to do with sports?”
 But, the ADHD person is filling in details she forgot from the previous conversation.

 The funniest thing about this style of conversation is that in our family, it was totally normal.

 I come from a family with nine members.
 Probably seven of us (if not all nine) have ADHD.
 Our conversations growing up were chaotic, to say the least.
 We would usually have about five or six conversations going at a time, cutting in and out randomly between topics the entire time.
 Friends who would visit us would say they felt exhausted after visiting our house and trying to talk to us.

-Your Child Might Does One Thing for Hours
+Your Daughter Might Does One Thing for Hours

 One of the hidden signs of ADHD is hyperfocus.

 There have been several theories about how this can be a symptom of an attention disorder, but the theory that makes sense to me is that once you find something that does hold your attention, you just want to keep doing it.
 Feeling distracted all the time doesn’t really feel good for the person with ADHD either, so we like being able to focus “normally” on something, even though in the end, it’s not normal.